 Group G: Belgium's Last Dance Begins

-Belgium's golden generation has evolved but the ambition remains — this is likely the final World Cup for Kevin De Bruyne and the veterans who have defined Belgian football's greatest era.
+Belgium's golden generation has evolved but the ambition remains, with Kevin De Bruyne and the veteran core still carrying huge expectations into the tournament.
 Egypt, led by Mohamed Salah, dream of their first-ever knockout stage appearance.
 Iran are defensive specialists who frustrate everyone they face.
 New Zealand return after 16 years.
 Four very different teams, four very different stories.

 Belgium